 - Basic charge is a flat daily fee that partially recovers the fixed costs of our system because you are connected to it, whether you’re using gas or not.

 - Delivery charge is based on consumption and is the cost of delivering gas through our system to your home or business.

-Together, the basic and delivery charges help cover the costs of maintaining the natural gas system.
+Together, the basic and delivery charges help cover the costs of maintaining the system.
 This is also where we make a modest profit and where we invest in our business and improvements to meet your energy needs.
 These charges are reviewed by the British Columbia Utilities Commission (BCUC) annually.

 9d.
-Storage & transport/cost of gas
+Storage and transport/cost of gas

 - Cost of gas is the price charged by your third-party gas marketer for the gas you used.

 Other charges and taxes you may see on your bill are set by various levels of government.
 We collect them on their behalf and don’t gain any revenue from these taxes and fees, which include: